-REBELS AND ROGUES: OUTLAWS IN CULTURE & THEORY Western University What does it mean to be an outlaw?
-Does this meaning change over time, and if so, how?
-How are rebels portrayed in media from folksongs to feature films?
-How do these representations challenge or reinforce political power?
 "The Revolution will not be televised," Gil Scott-Heron famously proclaimed in 1970.
 But for much of history, those who defied authority - from woodland bandits to computer hackers - have had their fortunes tied to "the media."

-Faculty of Information & Media Studies The goal of MIT 3200 is to explore this basic connection between representation and political action.
+The goal of MIT 3200 is to explore this basic connection between representation and political action.
 From Spartacus to Robin Hood, outlaws from history and legend are now known to us only through traces left in popular ballads or through the writings of their enemies.
 Yet constant reinterpretation over the years keeps them alive in our cultural memory, their stories subtly shifting to meet the needs of contemporary politics.

+Fall 2015

+What does it mean to be an outlaw?
+Does this meaning change over time, and if so, how?
+How are rebels portrayed in media from folksongs to feature films?
+How do these representations challenge or reinforce political power?

 Outlaws have often lived in a figurative space between authority and anarchy - and this is reproduced by their real existence at the physical margins, outside the reach of state power.
 But what happens when there is no other place to run?
 Does a postmodern, global world mean that the only space for resistance is virtual?
 And what happens when those with privilege appropriate the symbols and rhetoric of rebellion, and rail against the very system from which they overwhelmingly benefit?

 These are some of the issues this course will guide you through.

-Instructor: Luke Arnott, M.A.
+Instructor: Dr. Luke Arnott

 Lecture: Mon.
-11:30-2:30 VAC 100 Office hours: Mon.
-10-11 NCB 440 Email: larnott@uwo.ca Syllabus Contents:
+4:30-7:30 MC 17 Office hours: Mon.
+3:30-4:30 NCB 287

+Email: larnott@uwo.ca

+Syllabus Contents:

 Evaluation Breakdown 2

 Course Policies 2

 Lecture Schedule 3

 Course Readings 4

 Fine Print & Student Resources 5

 Appendices: Grading & Appeals 6

-Official Course Description:

-Fall 2013

-MIT 3200F offers students the critical tools to explore our theoretical and cultural conceptions of outlaws and justice.
+Official Course Description: MIT 3200F offers students the critical tools to explore our theoretical and cultural conceptions of outlaws and justice.
 The course incorporates a theory of the outlaw as an extraordinary criminal caught in a liminal threshold 'outside the law.'
 Through a combination of historical and theoretical analysis, students will gain an understanding of the complex, reciprocal relationship between media representations of rebels and political action.

 Evaluation Breakdown:

 Midterm 20%

 Annotated Bibliography 10%

 Formal Research Paper 40%

 Final Exam 30%

-1. Midterm

-DATE: Oct.
-7

-Students will write an in-class midterm based on all course readings and lectures up to that point.
+1. Midterm DATE: Oct.
+19 Students will write an in-class midterm based on all course readings and lectures up to that point.
 The format will consist of short answer questions and essay questions.

 2. Annotated Bibliography DUE: Oct.
-21

-A preliminary bibliography for your research paper.
+26 A preliminary bibliography for your research paper.
 The bibliography must consist of at least five sources not included in the course material; at least one source must also be theoretical.

 Each source must have a 2 to 3 sentence description explaining its importance to the proposed topic.
 A finalized thesis is not necessary at this stage.
 Consider it an opportunity to "pitch" your topic and receive feedback and/or guidance.

-3. Formal Research Paper DUE: Dec.
-2